AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Experiments and Results

 \subsubsection{Whole-Brain Tractography}

 Whole-brain tractography is performed using the UKF tractography method \cite{reddy2016,vos2013,farquharson2013}, as implemented in the ukftractography package via SlicerDMRI \cite{Norton2017-gc,Zhang2020-ce}.
 The UKF approach fits a two-tensor mixture model to the dMRI data while tracking fibers, incorporating prior information from the previous step to enhance model stability.
 Previous studies have demonstrated that UKF accounts for crossing fibers and offers sensitive and reliable fiber tracking with a wide range of populations, including variations in age, health conditions, and dMRI acquisition protocols \cite{zhang2018b,zhang2020,xue2023}.
-Furthermore, UKF performs simultaneous fiber tracking and multi-tensor modeling so that the microstructure measures (e.g., FA and MD) can be directly computed at points along each fiber streamline.
-This allows the estimation of fiber-specific microstructure estimation for accurate parcel measure computation.
+Furthermore, UKF performs simultaneous fiber tracking and multi-tensor modeling.
+This is more robust to partial volume effects (PVEs), allowing microstructure measures (including FA) to be directly computed at points along each fiber streamline, enabling fiber-specific microstructure estimation for accurate parcel measure computation.
+However, it is critical to distinguish between the pathway identified by tractography and the biological interpretation of its microstructure.
+For example, while we can delineate the trajectory of the CST pathway, the microstructural metrics (e.g., FA) computed along this pathway inherently reflect the average properties of the entire PyT.
+This is because the spatial resolution of dMRI cannot separate CST axons from other intermingled corticofugal fibers (e.g., corticobulbar fibers) within the PyT at the sub-voxel level \cite{Kjer2025}.

 In our study, for each of the dMRI scans from the individual subjects, tractography parameters are adopted from previous work \cite{zhang2018b} for whole-brain WM fiber tracking.
 Specifically, tractography was seeded in all voxels within the brain mask where FA exceeded 0.1.
 Tracking was terminated when FA dropped below 0.08 or the normalized mean signal decreased below 0.06.
 The diffusion tensors, along with their FA values, were preserved for subsequent analyses, facilitating a comprehensive assessment of the WM microstructure.